 For people with swallowing issues – medically known as dysphagia – Able Foods is the first NDIS-registered ready-made meal provider to offer a range of texture-modified meal options that are just as tasty and appealing as any other ready-made meal.

 “Normally, what people with swallowing issues would do is take a meal, put it in a blender and purée it, and then eat it,” Ratliff says.
-“As you can imagine, it’s not very appetising – and it doesn’t look great either.
+“As you can imagine, it’s not very appetising.
+It doesn’t look great either.
 Or if you’ve ever been into a nursing home, you might have seen the residents being given ice cream scoops of puréed chicken or vegetables.”

 To provide better options for people with dysphagia, Able Foods has partnered with Textured Concept Foods, a company that makes remoulded texture-modified food.

-“First they purée the food, and then they remould it and set it to look like its original form,” Ratliff explains.
-“So our chicken looks like chicken; the vegetables look like vegetables, but it’s just been remoulded – if you put a spoon through it, it’s purée.
+“First they purée the food, then they remould it and set it to look like its original form,” Ratliff explains.
+“So our chicken looks like chicken; the vegetables look like vegetables, but it’s just been remoulded.
+If you put a spoon through it, it’s purée.

 “We call it ‘dining with dignity’.
-We think it’s not a very dignified way to eat, with scoops of puréed food on a plate.
-We eat with more than just our mouth; we eat with our eyes, too.”
+It’s not a very dignified way to eat, with scoops of puréed food on a plate.
+People eat with more than just their mouths.
+We eat with our eyes, too.”

 When a can is a can’t